lgvalle/lgvalle.github.io/_posts/2015-08-04-flux-architecture.md

 Mobile apps usually **do very little**.
 A very high percent of use cases are just for data consuming.
 Get data from API, show data to user.
 Lot of reads, very little writes.

-As a result it's **business logic is not complex**.
+As a result its **business logic is not complex**.
 At least not as complex as backend apps.
 Well you have to deal with platform issues: memory, storage, pause, resume, network, location, etc. But that is not your app business logic.
 You have all of that in every app.

 So it seems that most of the apps out there will not benefit from things like  complex layer divisions or job priority execution queues.